ruby-rice/rice/README.md

 inheritance.
 A system that properly handles inheritance for all corner cases is nontrivial.

-\li Multiple inheritance.
+- Multiple inheritance.
 C++ supports true multiple inheritance, but the Ruby object model uses single inheritance with mixins.
 When wrapping a library whose public interface uses multiple inheritance, care must be taken in constructing the mapping.

-\li GC safety.
+- GC safety.
 All live Ruby objects must be marked during the garbage collector's mark phase, otherwise they will be prematurely destroyed.
 The general rule is that object references stored on the heap should be either registered with rb_gc_register_address or marked by a data